 MOM AND BABY MUST BE TREATED AT THE SAME TIME, EVEN IF ONLY ONE HAS SYMPTOMS TO PREVENT PASSING THRUSH BACK AND FORTH BETWEEN MOM AND BABY.

-- Wash hands with warm soapy water before and after feeding
+- Wash hands with warm soapy water before and after feeding and after every diaper change

 - Breastfeed on the least sore side first until the milk letdown reflex occurs then switch to the sore side